 This is totally dependent on each individual's aims of treatment and the condition presented.
 For most treatable conditions considerable improvement is normally evident over a course of 4 treatments.
 Chronic pain syndromes may involve a larger number of treatment sessions due to the long standing nature of the condition and potentially the larger number of factors involved.
 The time involved with rehabilitation of an injury is dependent upon the severity of the original injury, the ultimate aim of the patient and the degree of active participation of the patient in the rehabilitation process.

-I have never had a massage treatment, I am unsure of the benefits of massage.
+I have never had a treatment, I am unsure of the benefits of therapy.

 This is completely understandable.
 In order to be able to experience the benefits of physical therapy please enquire about a taster session.
 Non oil massage treatment can also be applied through one layer of clothing, please enquire about this effective Japanese based therapy.